opnavlab/sonic/README.md

 To verify your installation of SONIC, please run these examples locally and compare the outputs to the pre-run demos in the SONIC API documentation, linked below.

-Note: As of 5/16/2024, SONIC has a few MATLAB toolbox dependencies which will require installation prior to full operation including:
+Note: SONIC has a few MATLAB toolbox dependencies which will require installation prior to full operation including:
 - Image Processing Toolbox version 24.1
 - Computer Vision System Toolbox version 24.1